contensis/docs-delivery-js/key-concepts/get-project.md

+---
+description: Requesting the current project can be achieved by using the get method on the client's project property.
+---
 # Get the current project

 Requesting the current project can be achieved by using the get method on the client's project property.